Sleep Wrinkles: Aging while you sleep

 The location and orientation of sleep wrinkles are often different than wrinkles caused by facial expression (See figure.
 Common sleep wrinkle locations and orientation marked in black).

-And unlike wrinkles caused by facial expression most sleep wrinkles are not improved by Botox.
-However, sleep wrinkles can be improved by fillers (e.g., Juvederm, Restylane, Belotero), laser resurfacing and face-lifting in some cases.
+And unlike wrinkles caused by facial expression most sleep wrinkles are not improved by our Botox in Orange County.
+However, sleep wrinkles can be improved by facial fillers (e.g., Juvederm, Restylane, Belotero), laser resurfacing and face-lifting in some cases.

 To minimize sleep wrinkles, patients should focus on keeping their skin healthy.
 Contributing factors to wrinkle formation are, of course, smoking and sun exposure, but dry skin and the pH of your skin are important components too (in general, optimal pH is about 5.5).
 Hence, the importance of using sunscreens, moisturizers and toners, and obtaining skin care advice from qualified medical aestheticians.
 Lastly, to reduce the emergence of sleep wrinkles during the night, some authors suggest using specialty pillows to limit facial distortion during sleep (e.g. JuveRest pillow), but studies showing these types of pillows truly work are needed.